Return on Investment(ROI)

 ROI is widely used in business to evaluate the success of investments in areas such as marketing, capital projects, and new products or services.

-Importance of ROI
+Importance of Return On Investment(ROI)

 ROI is important for several reasons: